landru27/hexcraft/blog/chapter-02-weakened-creepers.md

 In non-obfuscated .class files, there are structures that preserve the variable names used in the .java source code, so we could normally search for those in the .class file, or in the output of `strings` on the .class file.
 But part of Mojang's obfuscation is to replace every variable name with the unicode snowman character.
 In a .class file, variable names are just handy references that tie back to the source code; the .class file has a different way to refer to each variable individually, which we will see more of in later chapters.

 In both non-obfuscated and obfuscated .class files, any use of classes outside of itself must be done with an actual name for that other class, so we could normally search for .class files that make reference to all the classes that show up in `.../entity/monster/EntityCreeper.java`.
-But part of Mojang's obfuscation is to obfuscate *all* the class names, so while the references are in tact, they refer to other classes that have themselves had their names obfuscated.
+But part of Mojang's obfuscation is to obfuscate *all* the class names, so while the references are intact, they refer to other classes that have themselves had their names obfuscated.

 We need to search for things relatively unique to our target class file that cannot withstand obfuscation.